getgauge/documentation/user/ide_support/eclipse.md

 ## Versions supported

-The plugin has been tested on Eclipse 4.3.2 (Kepler SR2) and 4.4 (Luna).
+The plugin has been tested on  below versions of Eclipse
+- 4.4 (Luna)
+- 4.3.2 (Kepler SR2)

 ## Installation